A Quantum Algorithm To Locate Unknown Hashgrams: Abstract

 \section{Abstract}

-Quantum computing has evolved quickly in recent years and is showing significant benefits in a variety of fields.
-Malware analysis is one of those fields that could also take advantage of quantum computing.
-The combination of software used to locate the most frequent hashes and $n$-grams between benign and malicious software (KiloGram)\cite{Kilograms_2019} and a quantum search algorithm could be beneficial, by loading the table of hashes and $n$-grams into a quantum computer, and thereby speeding up the process of mapping $n$-grams to their hashes.
-The first phase will be to use KiloGram\cite{Kilograms_2019} to find the top-$k$ hashes and $n$-grams for a large malware corpus.
-From here, the resulting hash table is then loaded into a quantum machine.
+Quantum computing has evolved quickly in recent years and is showing significant benefits in a variety of fields, especially in the realm of cybersecurity.
+The combination of software used to locate the most frequent hashes and $n$-grams that identify malicious software could greatly benefit from a quantum algorithm.
+By loading the table of hashes and $n$-grams into a quantum computer we can speed up the process of mapping $n$-grams to their hashes.
+The first phase will be to use KiloGram to find the top-$k$ hashes and $n$-grams for a large malware corpus.
+From here, the resulting hash table is then loaded into a quantum simulator.
 A quantum search algorithm is then used search among every permutation of the entangled key and value pairs to find the desired hash value.
-This prevents one from having to re-compute hashes for a set of $n$-grams, which can take on average $O(MN)$ time, whereas the quantum algorithm could take $O(\sqrt{N})$ in the number of table lookups to find the desired hash values.
+This prevents one from having to re-compute hashes for a set of $n$-grams, which can take on average $O(MN)$ time, whereas the quantum algorithm could take $O(\sqrt{N})$ in the number of table lookups to find the desired hash values. \keywords{quantum computing, malware, n-gram, hashgrams, cybersecurity}